Connection Matrices in Macaulay2: Implementation

-The core methods implemented in our package are {\tt normalForm}, {\tt standardMonomials}, {\tt connectionMatrices}, {\tt connectionMatrix}, {\tt isIntegrable}, {\tt gaugeMatrix}, {\tt gaugeTransform}, and {\tt isEpsilonFactorized}.
-In addition, we extended the definition of {\tt makeWeylAlgebra} to be able to set weight orders that are refined by the lexicographic order built upon $\partial_1 \succ \cdots \succ \partial_n \succ x_1 \succ \cdots \succ x_n$.
 All of our described algorithms are fundamentally based on the computation of {\tt normalForm} in the rational Weyl algebra $R_n$.
 However, at the time of submission of the present article, rational Weyl algebras are not yet implemented in {\em Macaulay2}.
 As a stand-in, we use $\CC(x)[\xi]$ to internally represent operators from $R_n$ in their standard form.
 In particular, the implementation of the reduction step~\eqref{eq:reduction} computes $\partial^{\beta-b}Q$ in $D_n$ and substitutes it into $\CC(x)[\xi]$ only afterwards.
 Additionally, the connection matrices of ideals in a Weyl algebra {\tt D} should be defined over the fraction field of the underlying polynomial ring.
 We refer to this as {\tt baseFractionField(D)}.

 We demonstrate the usage of all of these commands on-the-fly for the \mbox{$D_2$-ideal} $I=\langle x\partial_x^2-y\partial_y^2+\partial_x-\partial_y, \, x\partial_x+y\partial_y+1 \rangle$ from \Cref{leading term dependence on space}.
 We found the output of this simple example to be well-suited for displaying purposes.
 More interesting examples can be found on the MathRepo page of our project.
 There, we revisit an annihilating $D$-ideal of a correlation function in cosmology as in \cite[(11)]{FPSW24} as well as an annihilating $D$-ideal of a massless one-loop triangle Feynman integral~\cite{HPSZ} from particle physics.